bacomatic/Replant/README.md

 #### Configuration:
-At the moment this mod has one configuration option for debugging.
-The config file is saved as config/mod_Replant.cfg.
-It is recommended to launch Minecraft with the mod installed once, then edit the config file rather than trying to hand craft it.

-The following settings are available:
+The following config file settings are available:

 | category | type  | name  | description  |
 |:------|:------|:------|:-------------|
 | debugging | boolean | tweakTossedItemLifespan | if set to true then items that are tossed by the player will have their lifespan altered, generally so they can expire quicker.|
 | debugging | int   | tossedItemLifespan | a number representing the number of ticks tossed items will float around in the world.|

+The config file is created as config/mod_Replant.cfg once you have run Minecraft with the mod installed.

 #### A note to other mod developers: